AndyJacobBarth/Problems/Kattis/hradgreining/hradgreining.md

     PRINT "Ekki Veikur!"

 ```
 Note that the first and last pseudocode examples are essentially the same.
-When j = 0 (no match), the KMP algorithm executes `i++` twice, effectively doing what the original code does when it executes `i += 2`.
+When j is not $0$ during a mismatch, the KMP algorithm executes `i++` twice, effectively doing what the original code does when it executes `i += 2`.
 Instead of the variable j being used, the pattern is short enough to hardcode the iterations `i`, `i+1`, and `i+2`.

 ## Time Complexity
-Iterating through the entire string of length $n$ and checking it against a pattern of length $m$ every time forces the algorithm into a complexity of $O(m \times n)$.
+Iterating through the entire string of length $n$ and checking it against a pattern of length $m$ every time forces the algorithm into a complexity of $O(n \times m)$.

 Utilizing the KMP algorithm, we iterate through the string of length $n$ without going back, while checking our pattern.
 Because we are not rechecking the instances where we've guaranteed a match, we are iterating through the text and pattern at complexity $O(n)$.